Our Top Choice...

 If you typically clean right after using your grill, you can get away with just an exterior cleaner and one of the all purpose kinds, which can be used for spot cleaning and minor messes.

 If you tend to grill and then wait to clean until the next day or whenever you use your grill again though, you’ll want one of the heavier duty interior cleaners with powerful degreasing action.
+Just be ready for an ant infestation, because if it takes a while for you to clean the grill then bugs will make their home on the unit.
 This goes if you do a lot of smoking as well, as any drippings on the grate are likely to be completely solidified by the time the food is even done, making the degreasing component especially important.

 Find out more about the must-have cooking tools and grill accessories.